Divorce and Taxes: What You Need to Know

 Being divorced could qualify you to file as head of household if you also meet these two conditions:

-- Paid more than half the cost of keeping up your home
+- You paid more than half the cost of keeping up your home.

-- Had a qualifying dependent living in your home more than half of the year.
+- You had a qualifying dependent living in your home more than half of the year.

 Divorced taxpayers who do not qualify to use the head of household status will generally file as single.

 What is your name and where do you live?

 Depending on where you are in the divorce process, your name and/or address could have changed, which could make it difficult for you to be found.
 While such anonymity might feel like a welcome respite, you want the IRS to be able to find you because it does not send junk mail.

 After a name change, remember to request a new Social Security card with the new name.
 Your name on your tax return must match what the Social Security Administration has on file.
 If it doesn’t, it could take much longer to process your tax return and delay the issuance of a tax refund.